 Admission into our on-campus master’s programs (both Research & Theory and the Professional Master’s programs) is for fall semesters only.
-The official application deadline is March 1 for both domestic and international students.
-Our faculty and staff strongly encourage all applicants to submit required application materials by February 15 (or earlier).
-This will allow time for any missing materials to be identified and for additional materials to be submitted, if necessary.
-After March 1, no additional application materials or revisions will be accepted.
+The official application deadline is February 15 for both domestic and international students.
+Our faculty and staff strongly encourage all applicants to submit required application materials two weeks prior to the deadline.
+After February 15, no additional application materials or revisions will be accepted.
 Please see the list below for the required application materials and the minimum requirements for acceptances.

 Minimum Requirements for Acceptance

 - An undergraduate GPA of 3.0 or better

 - For international students, English Proficiency exam scores

 The University of Florida Graduate School requires a minimum grade point average of 3.0 for all upper-division undergraduate work.
 Applicants are also expected to have received a minimum grade point average of 3.0 for all core courses within the Journalism and Mass Communications area and their areas of special interest.
 Direct admission to the Graduate School is dependent upon the presentation of a baccalaureate degree from an accredited college or university.

 Admission is determined by several factors beyond the application material including space availability and supervisory availability, particularly in specialized areas.
 Meeting the minimum application requirements does not guarantee acceptance.
 Professional and respectful treatment of admissions and other staff members, faculty and administrators is required.
 Unprofessional or disrespectful treatment may result in denial of admission.